MatthewZMD/.emacs.d/README.md

 ### All The Icons

-[All The Icons](https://github.com/domtronn/all-the-icons.el), a utility package to collect various Icon Fonts.
-Enable only in GUI Emacs.
+[All The Icons](https://github.com/domtronn/all-the-icons.el) is a utility package designed to aggregate various icon fonts, specifically for GUI Emacs.

 ```emacs-lisp
 (use-package all-the-icons :if (display-graphic-p))